wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-define/includes/landscape-evolving.md

-In today’s cyberthreat environment, security teams are up against a constant flood of incoming risks.
+In today's cyberthreat environment, security teams are up against a constant flood of incoming risks.
 But with advanced security analytics, machine learning, and their own intuition, security experts are fighting back with agile, adaptable defense systems.
 While security teams comb through tens of thousands of cybersecurity alerts-trying to separate legitimate risks from the noise—attacks can slip through the cracks unnoticed and do significant damage.

-There’s too much to handle:
+There's too much to handle:

 - The average large organization has to sift through 17,000 malware warnings each week.
 - 99 days are the median amount of time for an organization to discover a security breach.